Friday, Mar 29, 2019 — Free Day — Jeeps — Wadi Kelt, St. George’s Monastery, Jericho — Shalom — You Are My Peace

 Today is the last day of this fantastic journey.
 We set out for Jericho going the path that is called the Wadi Kelt.
 This is the path that Jesus would usually take from Jericho to Jerusalem (Luke 19).
 Wadi Kelt is the path based on three reasons.
 Travelers typically take the route where there is water, where there is kosher food and where it is politically possible.

-We arrived in Jericho after an adventurous jeep drive through the mountains.
+We arrived in Jericho after an adventurous jeep drives through the mountains.
 We wanted to be as close as possible to the original path.
 Once in Jericho, we had lunch at a traditional Palestinian restaurant.
 We visited the traditional sycamore tree mentioned in the Gospel about Zacchaeus.
 We then visited the site that is under escalation and saw the various levels of the city.
 In Jericho, I rode a camel for the first time.
 Our drive back to the hotel was less adventurous as we took the highway.

 We join the team from Emanuel Community Church, on this fantastic journey.
 Pastor Denny Miller and his wife were very gracious to us and his teaching, and informative commentary provided new and enlightening perspectives.
 The impact is immeasurable for me.
 My preaching and teaching will never be the same.
 Lord may I live a life that always pleases you.
 I desire to live a life that is of completed dedication to your mission.